 - Word-of-mouth marketing, including reviews and referrals

-Looking for more lead generation strategies?
+Looking for more lead generation strategies for software companies?
 We asked 29 other marketers about the best ways to capture leads across different industries.
 Find out what they told us.